biokg-llm25/biokg-llm/README.md

 ## Dataset Description

 As a demonstration of our general pipeline for the construction of biomedical KGs, we implemented and evaluated a case study focused on drug leaflets.
-The resulting KG contains a total of 488,154 subject–predicate–object triples, covering 23,313 unique entities and 10 different relation types.
-It comprises 4,786 unique Drug entities, connected to a wide range of medically relevant object types.
-Specifically, the graph includes 8,043 SideEffect nodes, 7,213 Warning nodes, 4,016 Contraindication nodes, 1,950 ActiveIngredient nodes, and 1,781 InactiveIngredient nodes.
-Additional descriptive attributes are captured through 926 Colour, 1,143 Shape, 660 StorageInfo, and 177 DosageInfo nodes.
-The graph forms a single connected component, with all 23,313 nodes interconnected via 431,909 directed, labeled edges.
-The average node degree is 41.87, indicating a densely connected structure.
+The resulting KG, MEDAKA contains a total of 457,267 subject–predicate–object triples, covering 22,471 unique entities and 10 different relation types.
+The average node degree is 40.70, indicating a densely connected structure.
 The following figures 2 and 3 show the distribution of various entity types and relation types in the dataset.

 <table width="100%">
   <tr>